 First: Ordinances must be written/ re-written to meet current Village and Developer needs.

 Second: The Village saying “yes” is as important as saying “no.” Building Standards are important, but not so strict that it is difficult to conduct business.
 Congenial, professional understanding between the City Manager and the Developers is a must.
 Helping each other reach their goals is the objective.

 Third: The Village must hire local inspector(s) to quickly inspect and give permits.

 Fourth: Developers should be given an appropriate incentive to annex.
 Example: 50% of property taxes for 5-years.
 50% of something is better than 100% of nothing.

 Police: The newly formed Committee on Emergency Services, consisting of experienced members, is addressing personnel, equipment, and administration procedures.
 Their findings and recommendations will be presented to the Board of Aldermen.
 Personnel issues are only be discussed in Executive Session with the Chief present.
 Aging equipment is a major concern.
 Updating Administration procedures is a given.
 This being said, the Police work diligently to protect the Village, work I-35 and local accidents, and answer calls.

 Fire: Having been a Volunteer Fireman, our Volunteer Fire Department is one of the best in the State and probably the Nation.
 Whatever, they do is professional, competent and beyond the call-of-duty.
-Example: cleaning out ditches to prevent floods, cutting fallen trees, and placing high water barriers.
+Example: cleaning out ditches to prevent floods, cutting fallen trees, installing bins, and placing high water barriers.
 They raised the money and submitted grants to pay for their second Fire station.